syncopika/trip-planner/README.md

 npm install
 ```

-For setting up the iframe that contains the map, run `npm run setup-map-dev`.
+For setting up the iframe that contains the map, run `npm run setup-map`.
 This will create a `bundle.js` file used by `mapIframe.html` in `/public` (which contains all the components needed for building the iframe).
 You'll have to add your MapBox API token to `iframeSetup.ts` first to use a MapBox map style.
 Otherwise, I have a default map style and tiles from OpenStreetMap.
-I'm not sure having a separate build step for the iframe is quite right but for now it works :).

 ### database/api server setup
-For the backend, I went with PostgreSQL.
+For the backend database, I'm using PostgreSQL.
 For this project my test db is called `trip_planner_test` and I have 2 tables called `users` and `destinations`.
 I currently don't have any login functionality so the `users` table is not important atm. `destinations` is where all users' destination information is supposed to go.
 See notes.txt for more info about those tables.

 After postgres is setup, see `loadFakeData.js` in the `db_stuff` folder.
 Adjust any postgres-specific variables like username/password/database name and run `node loadFakeData.js` to import the data from `test_destinations.json` into the database.

 Make sure to run the backend server via `node api-server.js`.
 The Vue app makes calls for data to this server, which in turn communicates with the database.

 ### Compiles and hot-reloads for development
 ```
-npm run serve
+npm run dev
 ```

-Note that I have a `vue.config.js` file set up such that you'll want to navigate to `http://localhost:8080/trip-planner`.

-Also, everything should work "out-of-the-box" so you can play with the app (without the need to set up the backend) with just `npm run serve`.
+Also, everything should work "out-of-the-box" so you can play with the app (without the need to set up the backend) with just `npm run dev`.
 For the next destination suggestion feature I have some fake suggestions that show up on the map if they're within 20km of your current last trip destination.

 ### Compiles and minifies for production
 ```